-Ames National Corporation (NASDAQ:ATLO) has announced that it will pay a dividend of $0.27 per share on the 15th of May.
-The dividend yield will be 5.0% based on this payment which is still above the industry average.
+The board of Ames National Corporation (NASDAQ:ATLO) has announced that it will pay a dividend of $0.27 per share on the 15th of November.
+Based on this payment, the dividend yield on the company's stock will be 5.9%, which is an attractive boost to shareholder returns.

 Ames National has a long history of paying out dividends, with its current track record at a minimum of 10 years.
-Based on Ames National's last earnings report, the payout ratio is at a decent 51%, meaning that the company is able to pay out its dividend with a bit of room to spare.
+Taking data from its last earnings report, calculating for the company's payout ratio shows 62%, which means that Ames National would be able to pay its last dividend without pressure on the balance sheet.

-If the trend of the last few years continues, EPS will grow by 7.8% over the next 12 months.
-Assuming the dividend continues along recent trends, we think the future payout ratio could be 49% by next year, which is in a pretty sustainable range.
+Looking forward, earnings per share could rise by 1.7% over the next year if the trend from the last few years continues.
+Assuming the dividend continues along recent trends, we think the future payout ratio could be 64% by next year, which is in a pretty sustainable range.

 Ames National Has A Solid Track Record

-The company has a sustained record of paying dividends with very little fluctuation.
-Since 2013, the annual payment back then was $0.60, compared to the most recent full-year payment of $1.08.
+Even over a long history of paying dividends, the company's distributions have been remarkably stable.
+The annual payment during the last 10 years was $0.60 in 2013, and the most recent fiscal year payment was $1.08.
 This implies that the company grew its distributions at a yearly rate of about 6.1% over that duration.
 Dividends have grown at a reasonable rate over this period, and without any major cuts in the payment over time, we think this is an attractive combination as it provides a nice boost to shareholder returns.

-Investors generally tend to favour companies with a consistent, stable dividend policy as opposed to those operating an irregular one.
-Still, investors need to consider a host of other factors, apart from dividend payments, when analysing a company.
+Companies possessing a stable dividend policy will likely enjoy greater investor interest than those suffering from a more inconsistent approach.
+However, there are other things to consider for investors when analysing stock performance.
 See if management have their own wealth at stake, by checking insider shareholdings in Ames National stock.
 Looking for more high-yielding dividend ideas?
 Try our collection of strong dividend payers.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.